carolinaArata/IsoPhotonHadronCorrelations/AsortOfREADme.txt

   The analysis is structured in three main blocks:
     - analysis: RunAnalysis.sh
     - combine the 0-10% and the 10-30% centralities: RunCombine.sh
-    - computation of all the systematics: systematic_sw/RunSystematics.sh
+    - computation of all the systematics: RunSystematics.sh

 General macro: IsoGammaHadron.C; PlotIsoGammaHadron.C